Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

     targeting of IP blocks, or to assist in the formulation of a complaint to relevant Internet Service Providers,
-6. Where it is reasonably necessary to protect the rights, property or safety of The Cycle: Frontier Wiki, its users or the public.
+6. Where it is reasonably necessary to protect the rights, property or safety of Bestiary Builder, its users or the public.

-Except as described above, The Cycle: Frontier Wiki policy does not permit distribution of personally identifiable information under any circumstances.
+Except as described above, Bestiary Builder policy does not permit distribution of personally identifiable information under any circumstances.